Cladonia cariosa

 Cladonia cariosa is a species of fruticose lichen in the family Cladoniaceae.
 The species is characterised by its thick, tongue-shaped basal scales and upright grey-green stalks that lack the cup-like structures found in many related lichens, instead being topped with large chocolate-brown fruiting bodies.
 It has a cosmopolitan distribution and commonly grows on soil in both calcium-rich and calcium-poor sites across northern North America.
 The lichen is also known by the common names split-peg lichen and split-peg soldiers.

 Taxonomy

-The lichen was originally described by Swedish lichenologist Erik Acharius in 1799 as Lichen cariosus.
-Acharius described the species as having thalli with small, somewhat rounded lobes that were (finely scalloped) along the margins.
+The species name is based on Lichen cariosus, published by the Swedish botanist Samuel Liljeblad in 1798.
+A Swedish specimen from material preserved in Acharius's herbarium has been designated as the lectotype for the name.
+In a 1799 treatment, Erik Acharius described the lichen as having thalli with small, somewhat rounded lobes that were (finely scalloped) along the margins.
 The upper surface was whitish-green with scattered, wartlike protuberances, whilst the lower surface was divided and bore purple apothecia (fruiting bodies).
-The species was noted to have a distinctive habitat preference, being found on sterile ground in camps.
+He recorded it from bare, infertile ground, including camps.